 Cadiz is famous for its fried fish and the microclimate its peninsula location affords it.

 What to Do in Cadiz

 Cadiz is a great place to sample the famous fried fish of Andalusia.
 It is also just outside the sherry triangle, so lots of bars also serve local wines too.
 The old town area is beautiful, especially the La Viña neighborhood (see the picture above).

 Day Trip, Stay The Night or Base Yourself in Cadiz?

-I love Cadiz, but I still think a day trip is enough.
+Cadiz is lovely, a day trip is probably enough.
 A large part of that is because the restaurants almost exclusively serve fried fish.
-Two meals in one day where all I eat is fish is one thing, but more than that?
+Two meals in one day where all you eat is fish is one thing, but more than that?

 The main reason to stay longer is if you want to take advantage of the beaches.

-You can visit Cadiz as a day trip from Seville, but I would instead stay in Jerez and visit Cadiz from there, in order to visit the excellent tabanco sherry bars.
-Read more about Jerez on the next page.
+You can visit Cadiz as a day trip from Seville, but you might instead prefer to stay in Jerez and visit Cadiz from there, in order to visit the excellent tabanco sherry bars.

 How to Get to Cadiz